If you want to be more successful than the average person you need to stop acting like an average person.

 Really assess what is best.
 Not what is best all round, but what is best for you to achieve this goal.

-If you know you will not do this alone, don’t.
+If you know you will not achieve this alone, don’t pretend you will.

 Look at group training options.
 Not classes that are one size fits all.
 Proper small-scale group training sessions that will be adapted to your specific needs.

 Hire a Personal Trainer or buddy up with someone.